 All of IMSA’s programs are directed by IMSA staff.
 IMSA teachers, program coordinators, and curriculum specialists have bachelors, masters, and even doctorate degrees in education, biology, museum education, chemistry, mathematics, and engineering, just to name a few— and these diverse backgrounds help us create outstanding experiences for our campers.
 Many of our day programs in Aurora are taught by members of IMSA’s Allies or SITE programs.
 IMSA Allies are IMSA students who have gone through our year-long leadership development program that includes skill development.
 SITE (Summer Internships for Tomorrow’s Educators) are exemplary college or graduate students interested in pursuing a career in STEM education, who go through three weeks of training prior to the start of summer programs.
 IMSA Allies also serve as group leaders (counselors) in each of our programs.
-IMSA Resident Counselors serve as counselors in the residential and evening portion of our residential programs.
 All adult summer staff are CPR and Red Cross First Aid certified.

 Requests to Pair Students

 Each IMSA summer program typically consists of multiple groups.
 If you wish your child to be paired with a friend in the same group, the request must be made by both parties.
 No more than one mutual request will be honored (i.e. we cannot group three students together).
-For residential programs, Your child can request a friend or family member to be their roommate (all participants will have a roommate) and/or to be in their group throughout the week.
 Programs typically have more than one section.
 This form can be filled out online by logging in to your ACTIVE.com account after completing registration, and is due on the Sunday 2 weeks before your program starts.
-IMSA reserves the right to seperate friends if their pairing becomes a disruption.
+IMSA reserves the right to separate friends if their pairing becomes a disruption.

 Students must wear closed-toed shoes that fully enclose the foot (sneakers, boots, etc.) for safety in a lab environment.
 Students should be able to tie back long hair.
 Please wear comfortable clothes that are appropriate for the weather – we do go outside!
 You may also want to bring a sweater or light jacket as the AC is stronger in some areas of the building.